Short Answer: Yes, REIZE could be the G Fuel of Australia!

-We are going to take a look at what is GFuel, G Fuel ingredients and compare GFuel to REIZE.
-If you live in Australia, and you love to win, then you've come to the right place.
-In response to public backlash against energy drinks with caffeine and their links to possible caffeine overdoses, many energy drink powerhouses went through rebrands and reevaluations.
+We are going to take a look at what is GFuel and compare it to REIZE.
+If you live in Australia, and you love to win, then you’ve come to the right place.

 What is GFuel?